IBM Sending Mixed Signals With Fundamental Metrics And Performance

 Potential Pros For IBM

-Besides systemic risk in our way of considering IBM long here, there are many pros involved in the company itself.
+Besides systemic risk in our way of considering IBM long here, there are many pros in the company itself.
 If we isolate our research just on IBM, we can find some advantages that even the score for the cons in IBM.
-To assess whether they can continue to provide returns is whether the company could whether the market decline and rising interest rates.
+To assess whether they can continue to provide returns is to look at whether the company could weather the market decline and rising interest rates.

 Since IBM's D/E ratio is large, we must look deeper into how the borrowed funds are performing for the company.
-IBM's ROE is 78.1% which is impressive, while the ROA for IBM is 10.5% providing a decent positive gain.
-Also, the company took advantage of low-interest rates by increasing its borrowing for investments allowing them to leverage the capital used.
-The latest data for the interest coverage ratio was December 31st, 2015 of 35.09 which is high enough for them to sustain any decline in the company's revenue or macroeconomic outlook.
-Although its interest coverage ratio has been decreasing, its debt payments are way into the future which gives them room to make financial maneuvers.
+Its ROE is 78.1%, which is impressive, while the ROA for IBM is 10.5%, providing a decent positive gain.
+Also, the company took advantage of low interest rates by increasing its borrowing for investments, allowing it to leverage the capital used.
+The latest data for the interest coverage ratio was 35.09 on December 31st, 2015, which is high enough for IBM to sustain any decline in its revenue or macroeconomic outlook.
+Although the interest coverage ratio has been decreasing, its debt payments are way into the future, which gives the company room to make financial maneuvers.

-The FCF for IBM is 15.08B illustrating to investors that they are capable of paying its debts exponentially and are safe from any real financial troubles.
+The FCF for IBM is $15.08 billion, illustrating to investors that the company is capable of paying its debts exponentially and is safe from any real financial troubles.
 Lastly, the quarterly earning reports have been showing an increase with a nice consistent trend, making it hard for an investor not to see the potential growth in continued EPS reports in 2017.
-IBM in 2016 has increased 24.08% and outperformed its benchmark index.
-It is safe to assume though that the surge of IBM is partly due to the recent rally.
-However, it still out-performed its indices making it safe to say that investors interest is still at large.
+IBM increased 24.08% in 2016 and outperformed its benchmark index.
+It is safe to assume, though, that the surge in the stock is partly due to the recent rally.
+However, IBM still outperformed its indices, making it safe to say that investors' interest is still high.

 The last bullish sentiment I have is on price action.
-Currently the daily and weekly chart are in an inverted head & shoulders breakout formation that triggered around the recent rally.
-As it continues to move upwards, it does have a small little gap ahead but nothing to pay much attention too.
-The right shoulder of the pattern pulled back to the .5% Fibonacci retracement making it an ideal place for a stop.
-At the same time, IBM has much more upside potential with the Fibonacci as there is less upside resistance compared to below.
-It makes IBM look like a great potential for a buying opportunity and consistent growth in returns for the future.
+Currently, the daily and weekly chart are in an inverted head and shoulders breakout formation that triggered around the recent rally.
+As it continues to move upwards, it does have a small little gap ahead, but nothing to pay much attention to.
+The right shoulder of the pattern pulled back to the .5% Fibonacci retracement, making it an ideal place for a stop.
+At the same time, IBM has much more upside potential with the Fibonacci, as there is less upside resistance compared to below.
+It makes the stock look like a great potential for a buying opportunity and consistent growth in returns for the future.

 We are left with a very complex scale of weighing the pros and cons for IBM.
-There are many great reasons to consider IBM bullish for the years to come.
-With the current macro market conditions, it is very hard to find IBM long at the current price levels.
+There are many great reasons to consider the stock bullish for the years to come.
+With the current macro market conditions, it is very hard to find IBM long at current price levels.
 I think a good buy would ideally be near the bottom of the right shoulder or the continued daily trend support from the head and shoulders formation.
-Even though I am more on the bullish end of the spectrum, as a trader, I would have to wait until the first quarter of 2017 reports to gauge whether IBM at that time is continuing increase in price greater than its benchmark as well as increased EPS.
-I also want to see if SPY will continue to top off after the current consolidation the market is producing.
+Even though I am more on the bullish end of the spectrum, as a trader I would have to wait until the first quarter of 2017 reports to gauge whether IBM at that time is continuing the increase in price greater than its benchmark as well as increased EPS.
+I also want to see whether SPY will continue to top off after the current consolidation the market is producing.
 Furthermore, IBM has been around since 1911 and has survived numerous trials and tribulations.
-It is safe to say that IBM is not going anywhere for a long time.
-They are a company that is reactive to its industry and is always staying up to date in regards to consumer's interest.
-The biggest concern is where to get in but so far time will only paint a better picture as to entry levels long for IBM.
+It is safe to say that it is is not going anywhere for a long time.
+This is a company that is reactive to its industry and is always staying up to date in regard to consumers' interests.
+The biggest concern is where to get in, but so far, time will only paint a better picture as to the entry levels long for IBM.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.